50 Cent Continues Feud With Lala Kent, Likens Her Appearance To ‘Vanderpump Rules’ Co-Star James Kennedy

 Curtis “50 Cent” Jackson doesn’t seem to be stopping his feud with Vanderpump Rules star Lala Kent anytime soon.

 On Wednesday, the rapper posted two images on his Instagram account.
 The first picture was a face morph of Lala and her co-star DJ James Kennedy.
-The second consisted of an up close photo of the SUR hostess getting a facial.
+The second consisted of a closeup photo of the SUR hostess getting a facial.
 In the caption, 50 Cent implied James and Lala were the same person.
 He then proceeded to refer to Lala as a “he.”

 Fans seemed to have mixed feelings about the post.